ices-tools-prod/icesDatras/README.md

 icesDatras
 ======

-icesDatras implements R functions that access the webservices of the [ICES (International Council for the Exploration of the Sea)](http://www.ices.dk/Pages/default.aspx) [DATRAS trawl database](http://ices.dk/marine-data/data-portals/Pages/DATRAS.aspx).
+icesDatras implements R functions that access the web services of the [ICES (International Council for the Exploration of the Sea)](http://www.ices.dk/Pages/default.aspx) [DATRAS trawl database](http://ices.dk/marine-data/data-portals/Pages/DATRAS.aspx).

 icesDatras is implemented as an [R](https://www.r-project.org) package and will in future be available on